cloudmesh-community/book/chapters/class/516-week.md

 In case you like to take the class with weekly activities you can look at the Syllabus table at the sections that are released for a particular date.
 The date means the activity is released on that date and you have time to conduct the activity.
-Time sensitive items such as assignment due dates are listed in another table.

-:o: add links to sections

-Here we list some of the activities by week.

-## Week 1: Activities Jan 10 - 17
+## Week 1: Activities Aug 26 - 30

+In the first week we focus on the following activities:

 1. Get familiar with the class and identify if you prefer to take the class in free form or in a more guided fashion.
 Contact us if you